vrail3/vrail3.github.io/README.md

-# sbl_site
+# Cybersecurity awareness site

-temporary site for github pages that redirects to a video
+Simple temporary site that will be used to bring awareness to cybersecurity.
+Tries to scare the user, links to the correct video afterwords.